 Middlesborough is a somewhat small city located in the state of Kentucky.
 With a population of 9,710 people and four constituent neighborhoods, Middlesborough is the 38th largest community in Kentucky.

-Unlike some cities, Middlesborough isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Middlesborough are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Middlesborough is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Middlesborough is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Middlesborough who work in office and administrative support (15.41%), sales jobs (9.12%), and healthcare (6.61%).
+There are especially a lot of people living in Middlesborough who work in office and administrative support (14.08%), sales jobs (10.75%), and teaching (7.93%).

 The most common language spoken in Middlesborough is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Spanish and Vietnamese.